umersiddiqi-school/Run-Tracker-App/README.md

 The user will be prompted to enter their username and password into the login field.
 The users information will be saved automatically in our Azure database and reused when opened again in the future.

-*This look will be changed before the final submission*

 **Register**